This section was written by Leandro Cabo from rhcplivearchive.com

 Recorded at: John’s Home Studio, Los Angeles, CA

-Uploaded to his official Soundcloud on December 12, 2018.
-The tags from the original source file state that the song was originally named Pita 3.3 from Pita CD3, and was the third track from an eleven track collection of which no other tracks have been released.
+Uploaded to John’s Soundcloud on December 12, 2018, again without information or description, but the tags from the file state that it was originally named Pita 3.3 from Pita CD3, and was the third track from an eleven track collection of which no other tracks have been released.

 MAYA